New York Giants schedule this week

 |Sunday, Jan.
 2||1:00 PM||CBS|

-So much depends on whether Justin Fields comes in and is an immediate star QB for Chicago.
-If he isn’t, and Andy Dalton is under center for the Bears, they probably have a long season ahead.
-The defense would keep it close, but New York pulls out the road win here.
+So much depends on whether Justin Fields comes in at QB for Chicago by this point.
+If he doesn’t, and Andy Dalton is still under center for the Bears, they’re probably tanking for draft position.
+The hosts’ defense would keep this duel close, but New York will out the road win here regardless of how the Bears deploy to run their offense.

 - Week 17 prediction: Giants 26, Bears 20